ianrasmussen05/CPSC380/Assignment1/README.md

 * None so far.

 ## Code Limitations:
-* Have checked for valid inputs, need to print to file and check through file.
+* I do not have the output correct on the file.
+Still need to have it so the record is changed.

 ## Build Program:
 * make